 The Cardiovascular Research Foundation is accredited by the Accreditation Council for Continuing Medical Education (CME) to provide continuing medical education for physicians, and by the American Board of Internal Medicine to provide Maintenance of Certification (MOC) points.

-The Cardiovascular Research Foundation designates this pve activity for AMA PRA Category 1 Credits™ only for physicians attending TCT 2021 in person.
-(Maximum number of credits to be determined.)
+The Cardiovascular Research Foundation designates this live activity for a maximum of 27.5 AMA PRA Category 1 Credits™ only for physicians attending TCT 2021 in person.
 Physicians can claim credit commensurate with the extent of their participation in the activity.

 Documentation of awarded credit is provided for registered attendees in exchange for completed activity evaluations.
 CME, MOC, and Certificate of Attendance can be claim through the CRF Events App or the CRF CME Portal.